Electronic cash

-Electronic cash was, until 2007, the debit card system of the German Banking Industry Committee, the association that represents the top German financial interest groups.
+Electronic cash is debit card system of the German Banking Industry Committee, the association that represents the top German financial interest groups.
 Usually paired with a transaction account or current account, cards with an Electronic Cash logo were only handed out by proper credit institutions.
 An electronic card payment was generally made by the card owner entering their PIN (Personal Identification Number) at a so-called EFT-POS-terminal (Electronic-Funds-Transfer-Terminal).
 The name "EC" originally comes from the unified European checking system Eurocheque.
 Comparable debit card systems are Maestro and Visa Electron.
 Banks and credit institutions who issued these cards often paired EC debit cards with Maestro functionality.
-These combined cards, recognizable by an additional Maestro logo, were referred to as "EC/Maestro cards".
+These combined cards, recognizable by an additional Maestro logo, are referred to as "EC/Maestro cards".

 Providers

 All of Germany's providers registered with the Central Credit Committee are connected in the working group Arbeitskreis der electronic cash-Netzbetreiber.
 According to the Federal Cartel Office of Germany, the following providers have considerable market shares: